namezhenzhang/namezhenzhang.github.io/_pages/about.md

 # About me

 I am a 1st-year Ph.D. student in the Department of Computer Science, UC Santa Barbara.
-My advisor is Prof. Shiyu Chang and I also work closely with Prof. Yang Zhang.
-My research interest mainly lies in natural language processing and machine learning.

 Previously, I was a member of [THUNLP](http://nlp.csai.tsinghua.edu.cn/) supervised by [Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/).
 In the summer of 2022, I conducted research under Professor [Xin Eric Wang](https://eric-xw.github.io/) at UCSC.